Inventua/nucleus-core/Documentation/Setup and Configuration/Configuration.md

 5. databaseSettings.json
 6. databaseSettings.`{environment}`.json

-7. All other .json files in the application folder, in alphabetical order.
+7. All other .json files in the application folder, in alphabetical order, except for reserved file names "*.schema.json" or "bundleconfig.json".

 8. Enviromment variables
 9. Command line arguments